 Shako:wi Looks to the Future

-Watson says the center is always looking for more historical items to put on display.
+The center is always looking for more historical items to put on display.
 That gives the center an opportunity to update its collection and put together new exhibits regularly.
-Items from Shako:wi are also on display at Oneida Nation Health Services so patients in the waiting area can share in some of the Oneida culture.
+Items from Shako:wi are also on display at Oneida Indian Nation Health Services so patients in the waiting area can share in some of the Oneida culture.

-As the Shako:wi Cultural Center’s anniversary approaches, the staff continues to manage the several historical and cultural artifacts on display in addition to providing educational and community-oriented programs to promote Oneida culture.
-Watson looks forward to improving outreach efforts and educating the various communities that visit each year.
+The staff continues to manage the several historical and cultural artifacts on display in addition to providing educational and community-oriented programs to promote Oneida culture.